jneug/typst-tools4typst/src/assert.typ

 /// #assert.not-none(..range(4))
 ///
 /// - ..values (any): The values to test.
-/// - message (string, function): A message to show if the assertion fails.
+/// - message (str, function): A message to show if the assertion fails.
 #let not-none(
   ..values,
   message: (..a) => "Values should not be none.
 Got " + repr(a),